At a 2009 Menopause and You event, attendees posed

-Is it true that after menopause, women must eat 20% fewer calories?
+Is it true that after menopause, women must eat 20 percent fewer

-by about 200 calories per day between the ages of 30 and 60 if a woman
+about 200 calories per day between the ages of 30 and 60 if a woman does

-does not maintain her muscle mass.
-If she works at maintaining
+not maintain her muscle mass.
+If she works at maintaining muscle mass,

-muscle mass, her BMR will remain the same.
-So yes, her daily
+her BMR will remain the same.
+So yes, her daily requirements will

-requirements will decrease by 200 calories daily, only if she allows her
+decrease by 200 calories daily, only if she allows her muscle mass to

 Are there any nonmedical ways to stop snoring?